Note: The links below will

 20 February 2003 - Thursday - Sean O'Keefe was at NASA's

-center in today to
+center in Mississippi today to

-the Columbia
+discuss the Columbia

-reports:
+NASA reports:

 The Columbia Accident Investigation Board (CAIB) Advanced Sightings Team

-is that may have separated from the
+pinpoint the location of hardware that may have separated from the

 Space Shuttle Columbia early in its final path over the western United